Why Trust Me?

 Now we’ve done it, right?
 We’re finally there: a full-fledged, full-stack developer…right?
 Well…kinda.

-And of course, from my main courses I got some hefty glimpses into cool tools, such as:
+So now we’ve already got some hefty glimpses into cool tools, such as:

 – Gulp for task automation, which allows for greater speed and ease of development.